AtomicAirin/CubeMapTest/README.md

 # CubeMap

-An interactive/informational map for CubeKrowd and a few of its key locations.
+An interactive/informational map for CubeKrowd's su1!
+Includes bases, shops, and more.

 ## How do I submit my own base/shop/etc?